OpenLightingProject/website/download_and_install/compiling_from_source.md

      ./configure --help

 to see all options.
-The most popular option is `--enable-python-libs` to build the Python Client Module.
+The most popular option is `--enable-python-libs` to build the Python client module.
 If you want to use the RDM responder tests, add `--enable-rdm-tests`.

 Once you’ve decided on the options, it’s time to build OLA.